What Do You Get Flying Alaska Airlines Basic Economy?

 Like with many airlines, the easiest way to beat basic economy is by holding the right co-branded credit cards.

-In this case, you'll want the Alaska Airlines Visa Signature Card.
+In this case, you'll want the *alaska airlines card*.
 This card gets you and up to six others traveling on your reservation a free checked bag.
-What's more, you don't actually have to pay for your fare with the card to get that perk.
+There's just one hitch: You actually have to pay for your Alaska flight with this card to get that free baggage benefit.

 How Does Alaska Airlines Basic Economy Compare?